yangfangs/shelper/README.md

 ## Installation

-You can install the development version of `shelper` from GitHub:
+You can install the development version of `Shelper` from GitHub:

 ```r
 # install.packages("devtools")